A Few Suggestions for Shorter Turn Times

-Appraising is an always changing profession.
-Commonly, it seems, appraisers are asked to include additional information or have steps added to their process.
-All of this is to guarantee the end user gets the best data possible.
-To keep up with the constantly changing requirements, Desert Sky Appraisers is always researching additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
-At Desert Sky Appraisers we know that time is important to everybody, so we've listed some items you can do to lower turn times on any appraisals you order with Desert Sky Appraisers.
+The appraisal profession is evolving constantly.
+Each year, it seems, appraisers are asked to present more information or have steps added to their process.
+They do this extra work to ensure their client gets the best information possible.
+In order to stay current with the always changing requirements, Desert Sky Appraisers is always seeking additional tools and improving processes to increase efficiency so we can do more work for faster.
+At Desert Sky Appraisers we know that time is important to everybody, so below are some items you can do to speed up the process each time you order an appraisal from Desert Sky Appraisers.

-- With online ordering, you automatically receive e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to retype information from a fax, and you don't have to wonder whether the order was received.
+- With online ordering, you receive automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+No longer do we have to manually enter information from a fax, and nor will you wonder whether the order was received.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-Feel free to call us at if you have any questions about your property or an assignment we're working on for you.
+You're always welcome to contact us if you have any questions about your property or an assignment we're working on for you.

-- Be sure to let us know about the unique details of this property.
+- Be sure to tell us about the property's distinct features.

 - Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how features unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-While these are things that we'd find out on our own, knowing them as early as possible makes your report arrive without delay.
+What takes time is analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we will find out on our own, knowing them as soon as possible makes your report arrive faster.

-- One of the most time consuming tasks of the appraisal process is confirming an appointment with the homeowner.
-Many current homeowners are understandably uneasy with the notion an unknown persons wants to come in their house, look around, and take abundant notes.
-A common belief is that they need to make the place spotless before the appraiser comes by, with the notion that will increase the value.
-So they delay the appointment until it is cleaned.
+- One of the most tedious parts of the appraisal process is confirming an inspection date with the current homeowner.
+Some homeowners are clearly apprehensive with the notion a stranger wants to come in their house, look around, and make copious notes.
+Many commonly think they have to make the place spotless before the appraiser comes by, believing that will make the house appraise for more money.
+So they choose to not schedule the appointment until the house is cleaned.

-Hearing from you -- the person they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
-Our website has lots of pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-They can even call us if they want to meet the staff and learn more about our services.
-Remind them it benefits them to set the appointment quickly!
+Hearing it directly from you -- the person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
+Please feel free to point your clients to this website, where we have many pages of helpful information for homeowners as well as others describing the appraisal process.
+They can even call us if they want to become familiar with the staff and our services.
+Remind them it's to their benefit to set the appointment promptly!

-- Use our website to track your report's status.
+- Use our website to follow your report's status.

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information is available instantly to you online.
-It's never been easier to keep track of the status of your report.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+There's no easier or faster way to keep track of the status of your report.